When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Torque Sensor vs Cadence Sensor

-Personally, I think that the old argument about using a torque sensor vs cadence sensor really boils down to your own personal preferences.
+I think that the old argument about using a torque sensor vs a cadence sensor boils down to your personal preferences.

 From a fitness perspective, a torque sensor is going to give you a much smoother, and natural pedal assist.
 A torque sensor will take your effort and effectively amplify it.
-This can be a great confidence booster when you are just starting out.
+This can be a great confidence booster when you are just starting.

-Another benefit of the torque sensor is increased motor efficiency, meaning you will always get a greater battery range as the motor will only ever be giving assistance to the rider when really needed.
+Another benefit of the torque sensor is increased motor efficiency, meaning you will always get a greater battery range as the motor will only ever be assisting the rider when needed.

 Electric bikes cover all disciplines from road bikes through to mountain bikes and gravel bikes.
-The most popular type of e-bike is the hybrid as this is a compromise between a mountain and road bike.
-For more information on buying an electric bike, check out my buyers guide here.
+The most popular type of e-bike is the hybrid as this is a compromise between a mountain and a road bike.
+You can even buy e-bikes that are specifically marketed as fitness electric bikes.

 If you live in a very hilly area, you would be much better off with a mid-drive motor.
 For gently undulating terrain a rear hub motor will do the job well enough.

-Most countries have laws governing the maximum amount of power an electric bike can produce before its considered a motorcycle.
+Most countries have e-bike laws governing the maximum amount of power an electric bike can produce before it’s considered a moped.

 The main problem with the 250w limit (as I see it) is we all have different abilities and if you’re severely overweight and live in a very hilly area, this amount of power may not be enough to provide any meaningful help.